kantega/kson/readme.md

 (If you are used to functional programming, you probably want to skip to the conversion section now...)

-Now we have a validation with either a failure message or a JsonValue object, but which one?
-To make matters slightly worse, we do not even know what type of JsonValue we have.
-(Well - _we_ do - because we wrote the json string we parsed, but imagine you got that string from someone else, over the internet even)
+Now we have a validation with either a failure message or a `JsonValue` object, but which one?
+To make matters slightly worse, we do not even know what type of `JsonValue` we have.
+(Well, _we_ do, because we wrote the JSON string we parsed, but imagine you got that string from someone else, over the internet even.)

-The idiomatic java solution would be to throw an exception in the failure case, and leave that for later (= never), and then maybe cast to the expected kind of
+The idiomatic Java solution would be to throw an exception in the failure case, and leave that for later (= never), and then maybe cast to the expected kind of `JsonValue`.
-JsonValue.
 But that is not safe, and this is a safe library.
 Plus: we are smarter than that!

-When you can assume that the string you parse has a certain structure (We will cover the case where you cannot or don't want to use a priori knowledge of the structure later on), you can construct a program that performs some operation on that structure or performs some failurehandling if it does not match.
+When you can assume that the string you parse has a certain structure (we will cover the case where you cannot or don't want to use a priori knowledge of the structure later on), you can construct a program that performs some operation on that structure or performs some failure handling if it does not match.

-Lets make a program that prints the name and age contained in the jsonstructure.
+Let's make a program that prints the name and age contained in the JSON structure.
 ```java
 public class ParseExample {
   public static void main(String[] args) {